cjerzak/LinkOrgs-software/README.md

 | [**References**](#references)
 | [**Documentation**](https://github.com/cjerzak/LinkOrgs-software/blob/master/LinkOrgs.pdf)

+*Note (Jan.
+19, 2024):* `LinkOrgs` is down, as it is currently being re-built with a JAX backend.
+It will be back up shortly!

 ## Installation
 The most recent version of `LinkOrgs` can be installed directly from the repository using the `devtools` package